 This can be used when one of your operatives Fight in combat with combat support (another friendly operative is also within Engagement Range of your target and no other enemy operatives).
 Then, one of the supporting operatives gets to make a free Fight action against the target of the first Fight action.

-This can only be used once per battle.
-It lets your Proctor-Exactant leader choose an enemy operative within Line of Sight, against whom all your friendly operatives can then reroll their attack dice in both combat and shooting attacks for the rest of the game.
+This lets your Proctor-Exactant leader choose an enemy operative within Line of Sight, against whom all your friendly operatives can then reroll their attack dice in both combat and shooting attacks for the rest of the game.
+Since the Q2 2023 Balance Dataslate, this Tactical Ploy is free to use the first time, and then cost an additional Command Point to use again for each time you have used it (it used to be a once per battle Ploy).

 Equipment of the Exaction Squad Kill Team